Trigga (album): Track listing

 Preceding the reissue's release was the lead single, "Slow Motion"; which reached number 26 on the US Billboard Hot 100.
 To push the album further, Songz performed and appeared at several high-profile events across the United States.
 The second single, "About You"; was then released on May 18, 2015.
 During the following week of the re-release, Trigga rose to number 23 on the US Billboard 200, selling 17,000 copies.

 Background

-Soon after releasing Trigga, the singer continued to make music that according to him kept the "vibe" of the music that he created for the previous project, working on it with the same mindset, so instead of developing it for a new project he wanted to "incorporate it to the expericence" of the Trigga album, updating it with a version called Trigga Reloaded.
+Shortly after releasing Trigga, the singer continued to create music that he felt maintained the "vibe" of his previous work.
+Rather than developing a completely new project, he aimed to "incorporate it into the experience" of the Trigga album.
+This led to the release of an updated version titled Trigga Reloaded.

-Songz announced the reissue's release on February 2015 with an Instagram post.
+Songz announced the reissue's release in February 2015 with an Instagram post.

 Singles

 The lead single from the reissued album, "Slow Motion" was released on January 20, 2015.
 The production on the song was handled by Charlie Puth and Geoffro Cause.
 The song has reached at number 26 on the US Billboard Hot 100.

 The second single from the reissued album, "About You" was released on May 18, 2015.
 It was written and produced by Mark Nilan, Jr., alongside the productions to this song by 21 Music.